 Enrollment that exceeds eighteen credits for any semester, regardless if it is for credit or non-credit, will be charged at the hourly overload tuition rate.
-Students registered for a total of twelve undergraduate credits or more in combined day and evening classes/courses will pay the full-time tuition and fees.
+Students registered for a total of twelve undergraduate credits or more will pay the full-time tuition and fees.